visualpharm/Lunacy/docs/index_updated.md

  <li>
  <details>
   <summary>
-   <strong> Icon’s Search Available Atraight From the Address Bar of Your Browser </strong>
+   <strong> Icon’s Search Available Straight From the Address Bar of Your Browser </strong>
  </summary>

 [Omg-img](http://img.icons8.com/) allows browsing for new icons from a browser’s address bar.
 This feature available for both paying and free customers: